gaultier/blog/advent_of_code_5.md

 > But how do I run my code?

-Just save it to a file with the `.scm` extension and run it with:
+Just save it to a file with the `.scm` extension and do:

 ```sh
 $ csi -s foo.scm # run it